World Cup Group B predictions, tips & odds

 Canada

 The squad remains built around its leading talents.
-Jonathan David is already one of Canada’s most prolific goalscorers with 37 international goals, while Alphonso Davies provides elite-level versatility on the left side.
+Jonathan David is already one of Canada’s most prolific goal scorers with 39 international goals, while Alphonso Davies provides elite-level versatility on the left side.

 With the expanded format and a balanced group, Canada have a realistic opportunity to reach the knockout stages for the first time.